Terms & Conditions

 - If a selected applicant requests and accommodation, Multiview will consult with the applicant and provide or arrange for the provision of a suitable accommodation that takes into account the applicant’s disability;

 - Notify successful applicants of the policies for accommodating employees with disabilities

 Multiview will inform employees of the policies used to support employees with disabilities, including policies on the provision of job accommodations that will take into account an employee’s accessibility needs due to disability.
 Multiview will provide this information to new employees as soon as practicable after they begin their employment and provide updated information to all employees whenever there is a change to existing policies on the provision of job accommodation that takes into account an employees’ accessibility needs due to disability.

 8.3 Accessible Formats and Communication Supports for Employees

-Multiview will consult with the employee to arrange for the provision of accessible formats and communication supports for:
+In addition, and where an employee with a disability requests it, Multiview will consult with the employee to arrange for the provision of accessible formats and communication supports for:

 - information that is needed in order to perform the employee’s job;